FAQs

 Do you accept insurance?

-Unfortunately, I am unable to accept insurance at this time for any services.
-I do offer superbills to provide to your insurance for out of network coverage reimbursement.
+I am in network with UHC Medicaid and Forward Health/T19 Medicaid for mental health services.
+Clients can also pay privately for therapy sessions if they do not have Medicaid.
+I do offer superbills to provide to other insurance providers for out of network coverage.
 Please confirm with your insurance company of your out of network benefits for more information.
-You are able to use FSA & HSA cards to cover the cost of private pay sessions.
+You may also be able to use FSA & HSA cards to cover the cost of private pay sessions.

 Where are you located?

-Physical support - assistance with positioning to promote labor progression & comfort, various comfort measures (breathing, counter pressure, visualization techniques, etc.)
+Physical support - assistance with positioning to promote labor progression & comfort, various comfort measures (breathing, counter pressure, visualization techniques, etc.), supporting with meal prep and household tasks postpartum, infant care

-Emotional support - create a safe space for both the birthing person and their partner to feel all the emotions and provide support in this
+Emotional support - creating a safe space for both the birthing person and their partner to explore the emotions surrounding birth, postpartum, and parenthood, being a nonjudgemental, listening ear

-Evidenced-based information and advocacy - provide a plethora of resources to ensure clients can make informed decisions throughout their birth journey, assist with communication between providers and clients
+Evidenced-based information & advocacy - providing evidenced-based resources to ensure clients can make informed decisions throughout their birth and postpartum journey, assisting with communication between clients and their providers and support systems, uplifting my client’s voice

 DONA International (2024)